4-H Youth Development

 - Kansas 4-H Youth Development has a policy for open enrollment.
 Eligible youth may enroll in Kansas 4-H Youth Development programs at any time of the year.

-- Youth wanting to join must be 7 years old and not older than 18 prior to January 1 of the current year in order to be eligible for 4-H. 4-H members who are selected as winners in late summer or fall, and who turn 19 before January 1, cannot compete in state or national contests, awards, or recognition programs.
+- Youth wanting to join must be 7 years old and not older than 18 as of December 31 of the new year in order to be eligible for 4-H. 4-H members who are selected as winners in late summer or fall, and who turn 19 before January 1, cannot compete in state or national contests, awards, or recognition programs.

 - Youth ages 5—6 years old prior to January 1 of the current 4-H year are eligible to participate in the Cloverbuds project which is offered through the 4-H clubs.
 Cloverbuds members are encouraged to attend Cloverbuds county-wide project meetings.
 (See Cloverbuds Section for policies.)